ryanbarouki/labyrinth/README.md

 An online version of the popular board game Labyrinth

 # TODO
+- one tile slot per move
+- can't slot in where piece just came from
 - make sure game stops running when game ends
-- custom names
-- one tile slot per move
+- manage deletion of game rooms
 - make mobile friendly
-- manage deletion of game rooms
-- move validation :/
 - AMBITIOUS: frontend redesign with "canvas" to allow animation
 - ~~cards of target treasure~~
 - ~~make a waiting lobby before game starts~~